Tiger Woods Never Looked at How Much Prize Money He Made After Tournaments

 Tiger Woods has cashed more paychecks than any golfer who’s ever teed it up on the PGA Tour.
-His $120.8 million in on-course earnings is more than $25 million higher than the second-biggest number on the list.
+His $120.9 million on-course earnings are over $25 million higher than the second-biggest number on the list.

 But Woods never stepped on a golf course with money signs in his eyes.
-His goal was always to lift up a trophy every time he entered a tournament, and his former caddie, Steve Williams, recently revealed the unique thing Tiger never did on Sundays that proves he has always been a different breed.
+His goal was to lift a trophy every time he entered a tournament.
+Recently, his former caddie, Steve Williams, revealed the unique thing Tiger never did on Sundays that proves he has always been a different breed.

 Tiger Woods is the most prolific winner in golf history

-All throughout his professional career, Woods teed it up on the PGA Tour expecting to win every single week.
+Throughout his professional career, Woods teed it up on the PGA Tour, expecting to win every single week.
 He didn’t, obviously, but the Hall of Famer is the greatest winner the sport of golf has ever seen.

 Tiger is tied with Sam Snead for the most wins in PGA Tour history (82), and his 15 majors are second to only Jack Nicklaus’ 18.
-He’s also the only golfer in history to hold all four major championship trophies at the same time.
+He’s also the only golfer in history to hold all four major championship trophies simultaneously.

-There are dozens of stats that highlight the utter dominance Woods showed during his prime, but this one has to be the best.
-From 1997-2009, Tiger was a combined 134-under par in majors.
+Dozens of stats highlight the utter dominance Woods showed during his prime, but this one has to be the best: From 1997-2009, Tiger was a combined 134-under-par in majors.
 Phil Mickelson had the second-best score over that stretch.
-He was 99-over par.
+He was 99 over par.

 Injuries derailed what could’ve been an even more impressive career, but we’ll never see another Tiger Woods for as long as we live.